 Script tasks behave exactly like service tasks.
 Both task types are based on jobs and job workers.
 The differences between these task types are the visual representation (i.e. the task marker) and the semantics for the model.

-When a process instance enters a script task then it creates a corresponding job and wait for its completion.
+When a process instance enters a script task, it creates a corresponding job and waits for its completion.
 A job worker should request jobs of this job type and process them.
-When the job is completed then the process instance continues.
+When the job is complete, the process instance continues.

 Jobs for script tasks are not processed by Zeebe itself.
-In order to process them, you need to provide a job worker.
+To process them, provide a job worker.

 A script task must define a job type.
 It specifies

-the type of job that workers should subscribe to (e.g.
+the type of job workers should subscribe to (e.g.

 Use task headers to pass static parameters to the job worker (e.g. the script to evaluate).

-Define variable mappings to transform the variables that are passed to the job worker, or to customize how the variables of the job are merged in the process instance.
+Define variable mappings to transform the variables passed to the job worker, or to customize how the variables of the job merge in the process instance.